World War Two Evacuation Experience

 This term Class Six were tasked with designing and building a model of an Anderson shelter.
 Firstly they researched how, where and why they were built.
 They then had to build a shelter that would house a Lego man and withstand a bomb (our 1kg weight!).

-The children had great fun, spending and afternoon designing and choosing materials, then the next morning building.
+The children had great fun, spending the day designing and choosing materials, then building.
 They showed great teamwork and perseverance.
 Their final models were amazing!
-All were (nearly all) fit for purpose and there were even some beautifully designed gardens!
+Mostly all of them were fit for purpose and there were even some beautifully designed gardens!
 Well done Class Six.